SadeceAhmetFaruk/Veteriner_Hayvan_MVC_Spring-Boot/README.md

 **Spring Data JPA** SQL Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate.

-**Spring Native [Experimental] DEVELOPER TOOLS** Incubating support for compiling Spring applications to native executables using the GraalVM native-image compiler.
+**Spring Native [Experimental] ** Incubating support for compiling Spring applications to native executables using the GraalVM native-image compiler.

 **MySQL Driver** SQL MySQL JDBC and R2DBC driver.